MrLYC/lpyprj/README.md

 Change directory to project:
 `$ cd lpyprj`

+Install pip to install requirements, if you didn't installed it yet:
+`$ sudo make setuptools`

 Install requirements with sudo:
 `$ sudo make requirements`

-Install requirements requires pip, if you didn't installed it yet, please use this command with sudo to install setuptools:
-`$ sudo make setuptools`

 ### 3. create your new project.
 Use cookiecutter to create your new project:
 `$ cookiecutter $path_of_lpyprj`

-Replace the var $path_of_lpyprj to the real path of the project lpyprj is.
+Replace the var $path_of_lpyprj to the real path which the project lpyprj is.
 And then, input the infomations according to the hints to finish this step.

 ### 4. initalize your project.